cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletExecution.rst

    Gets the remaining cloudlet length (in MI) that has to be execute yet, considering the \ :java:ref:`Cloudlet.getLength()`\ .

-   :return: cloudlet length in MI
+   :return: remaining cloudlet length in MI

 getTimeSlice
 ^^^^^^^^^^^^